mapbender/mapbender-documentation/en/elements/export/printclient.rst

      :scale: 70

 * **Title**: Title of the element.
 The title will be listed in :ref:`layouts` and allows to distinguish between different buttons.
 The title will be displayed next to the button if "Show label" is activated.
-* **Scales (comma-separated)**:  define scales to choose from selectbox, or – if empty – a free scale can be defined in a text field.
+* **Scales (csv)**:  define scales to choose from selectbox, or – if empty – a free scale can be defined in a text field.
 * **Rotatable**: defines if the print extent is rotatable, default is true
 * **Print legend**: adds a checkbox which allows your print to have a legend
 * **Legend checkbox active**: if true, the legend checkbox is checked by default